ivarsaris/sure-custom-cues/README.md

 1. HTML; coding language used to create the content of the website
 2. CSS; coding language used to style the content
 3. Bootstrap (v4.3.1) https://getbootstrap.com/ ; CSS library used to style sections of the website.
-4. Font awesome library: https://fontawesome.com/ ; used to display the icons which link to the social media account.
+4. Font awesome library: https://fontawesome.com/ ; used to display the copyright and social media icons.